Jford219234/AB-testing-examples-excel/README.md

-# AB-testing-examples-excel.
-An example involving types of wine, this is project is demonstrating my ab testing skills in excel.
+# Hypothesis testing and statistics in Excell.
+An example involving types of wine, this is project is demonstrating hypothesis testing skills and some basic to advanced statistical analysis in excel.